The-Marcy-Lab-School/marcy-curriculum-docs/mod-0-command-line-interfaces-git-and-github/1-clis.md

 <summary><strong>Q: Why use The Terminal??
 It would be wayyy faster to do this in the Finder</strong></summary>

-Use the Tab key to autocomplete commands and filenames!
-Just start typing and hit Tab to autocomplete.

 For this particular task it might be faster to use a GUI file manager like Finder, however there are many tasks where a CLI like the Terminal can outpace a GUI like Finder.

 For example, try this command below to create 8 folders at once!